district0x/district-ui-notification/README.md

 #### <a name="shownotification"> `::show-notification`

-Sets current notification to be displayed, bypassing the queue.
+Sets active (current) notification to be displayed, bypassing the queue.

 #### <a name="hidenotification"> `::hide-notification`

-Sets `:open` of the current notification to `false`.
+Sets `:open` of the active notification to `false`.

 ## <a name="districtuinotificationsubs"> district.ui.notification.subs